tjddus0403/tjddus0403/README.md

 ## Hi there! 👋

-I'm Sungyeon Kim, a undergraduate
+I'm Sungyeon Kim, a passionate and versatile system developer eager to gain diverse domain experiences and grow freely in the tech world.

 ## 📚Education
 Soongsil Univ.
 AI Convergence (B.S., _Summa Cum Laude_, _GPA: 4.49/4.5_)